oscarlai1998/tp/docs/team/fupernova.md

 ___

 #### Implemented `HelpCommand` class of iGraduate
-The HelpCommand class is responsible for executing the `help` command, which provides users with a quick reference guide regarding the proper usage of iGraduate, including the different commands and their input formats.
+The  `help` command provides users with a quick reference guide regarding the proper usage of iGraduate, including the different commands and their input formats.

 *Considerations*